 Vector Pipeline

-Proposed Terms

 June 5, 2000

+Proposed Terms for Joliet Compression Hub Project

 Summary

 Enron Compression Services Company (“ECS”) is interested in offering a structured service to Vector Pipeline (“Vector”) to satisfy the gas compression requirements associated with the Joliet Compression Hub project.
 To explore potential opportunities and to facilitate our discussions, ECS has prepared the following terms.

-ECS would propose to design, build, own and operate the Joliet Compression Hub.
+ECS would propose to design, build, own and operate all electric motor drivers at the Joliet Compression Hub.
 Additionally, ECS would provide electrical power management and financial services that result in the rate structure described herein.
 Under these terms ECS would cover all electrical demand and energy charges in addition to the capital costs for the “electrical drive train” and the gas compression facilities

 The services provided by ECS result in a two-part payment structure.
-The “Compression Capacity Charge” is designed to accommodate costs of a fixed nature associated with the service.
-A “Compression Services Charge” is designed to provide for variable cost recovery and allow for maximum flexibility of the compression equipment.
+The “HP Capacity Charge” is designed to accommodate costs of a fixed nature associated with the service.
+A “HP Services Charge” is designed to provide for variable cost recovery and allow for maximum flexibility of the electric motor equipment.
 This charge is structured to be analogous to a gas-fired driver’s fuel consumption.

 Commercial Terms

 The terms described in this document have been created to reflect anticipated electrical power charges as well as capital costs.
-ECS would provide Firm and Interruptibletype compression service at the Joliet Compression Hub.
-ECS would propose natural gas commodity payments similar to fuel gas for the Compression Service Charge in addition to monthly cash Compression Capacity Charge payments.
+ECS would provide Firm and Interruptible compression service at the Joliet Compression Hub.
+ECS would propose natural gas commodity payments similar to fuel gas for the HP Services Charge in addition to monthly cash HP Capacity Charge payments.

 Contract Term